 The FDA required that a safety assurance case be included in 510(k) submissions for infusion pumps in their draft infusion pump guidance issued in 2010.
 In their recommendations to modify the 510(k) program later that year, they recommended that this be expanded to 510(k) submissions for all devices.
 In the IOM report on the 510(k) process, released in July of 2011, the IOM recommended that a safety assurance case be used for all software in medical devices.
 After gathering comments on their 510(k) proposals, the FDA stated that they would use the infusion pump safety assurance case as a pilot study and assess its results before expanding the safety assurance case requirements.
-The assessment of the pilot study has begun in August, 2011.
-Here is the journey of safety assurance case for medical devices.
+Here is an overview of safety assurance case journey for medical devices.

 In March 2014, during the forum discussion of S3 Challenge 2014 (Organized by AAMI and the FDA), number of leaders from industry recommended to add safety assurance case method into ISO 14971 standard.

 In Feb 2014, AAMI BI&T journal publishs a paper "Reducing Risks and Recalls: Safety Assurance Cases for Medical Devices" authored by Sherman Eagles and Fubin Wu.
 The paper has detail discussions on how safety assurance cases can address shortcomings of existing risk management practices and reduce product recalls.